Which tests are performed?

 Volume: How much sample there is.
-After 2 days abstinence there should be more than 2ml of semen.
+After two days abstinence there should be more than 1.5ml of semen.

-Viscosity: This is a measure of how fluid the sample is (for example, water has a low viscosity, treacle has a high viscosity).
-Semen should have a fairly watery consistency at the time of testing (1 hour after ejaculation).
+Viscosity: This is a measure of how fluid the sample is (for example, water has a low viscosity, treacle has a high viscosity.)
+Semen should have a fairly watery consistency at the time of testing (within one hour after ejaculation.)

-pH: The pH of a substance is a measure of how acid or alkaline it is (pH 7.0 is neutral).
-The pH of semen increases with time but should not be less than 7.2 at 1 hour.
+pH: The pH of a substance is a measure of how acid or alkaline it is (pH 7.0 is neutral.)
+The pH of semen increases with time but should not be less than 7.2 at one hour.

 Motility: This measures what percentage of sperm are moving and how well they are moving.

-Sperm count: This is a measure of the total number of sperm (spermatozoa) present.
+Sperm count: This is a measure of the total number of sperm (spermatozoa) are present in your sample.
 It is usually recorded in millions of sperm per ml of semen.
-A normal count is regarded as being greater than 15 million per ml.
+A normal count is greater than 15 million per mL

 Agglutination, MAR test: Used to assess immunological causes for male infertility.